 Though he does love handmade items, Soria is "over the reclaimed wood trend."
 Why?
 "It's been co-opted by so many furniture makers that don't do a good job of capturing what was good about the trend in the first place," he said.
 "Real old wood with character and a naturally distressed finish."

 Dorianne Passman, co-founder of Thea Home, agrees.
-In fact, it's the one trend they are really sick of seeing.
+In fact, it's the one design trend they are really sick of seeing.
 "As a whole, we don't love when a material or item that was used for something is repurposed into something else," she said.
 "For example, a floor being made into a table, piping made into a lamp, and so on.
 We believe if you want something that feels old and used, buy an antique or a piece with a used-feeling finish."

 OUT: Edison Bulbs

 Soria is also tired of Edison bulbs.
 "I've been over them for a while now, but I'm ready for them to die," he said.
-"Too many Brooklyn bars (and other establishments that copied that aesthetic) got really into the trend, and their ubiquity (along with their cloying old-timeyness) got stale really fast."
+"Too many Brooklyn bars (and other establishments that copied that aesthetic) got into the trend, and their ubiquity (along with their cloying old-timeyness) got stale fast."

 Most of us feel as though the chevron trend has surpassed its use-by date, and Soria confirms they're officially done.
 "This one is controversial, but I hate basic chevrons and am ready for them to go away," he said.
 "By this I mean the crisp, simple ones with two colors in a chevron pattern.
 There are some more traditional, more ornate chevrons I still like, but every big-box store released chevrons on everything and I just got sick of looking at the pattern.
 Next!"

 IN: Hand-Dyed Fabrics